sergei-mironov/cake3/README.md

   * All actions live in Action monad (`A` Monad). `shell` and `unsafeShell` is the most important of them.
   * Quasy-quotation is used to simplify the shell code. `[cmd||]` takes a string as an argument.
-It's syntax is the following:
+It's syntax includes:
-    *  $name untiquotes hasell expressions of type File, Variable plus few others.
+    *  $name untiquotes hasell expressions `name` of type File, Variable plus few others.
 They define a prerequisites of a rule
-    *  @name untiquotes hasell expressions of type File.
+    *  @name untiquotes hasell expressions `name` of type File.
 They define rule's targets
-    *  complex expressions are also supported with $() and @().
+    *  complex expressions are also supported with $(foo bar) and @(bar baz).
   * Rules appears in the Makefile in the reversed order.
 Normally, you want 'all' rule to be at the bottom.

 Features and limitations